 Pinched Peripheral Nerve

-We can typically release a pinched peripheral nerve coming from the neck into the back, arms, or hands, or from the low back into the pelvis, buttocks, or legs, in 2 or 3 treatments.
+We can typically release Pinched Peripheral Nerves (Pinched Nerves) coming from the neck into the back, arms, or hands, or from the low back into the pelvis, buttocks, or legs, in 2 or 3 treatments.

 We have the ability to quickly release pinched nerves because: